sap-linuxlab/sap-linuxlab.github.io/docs/contribute/contribute_01_guidelines.md

 Do:

 - Squash commits whenever possible
+- Use `pre-commit` to avoid pushing non-standardized code
 - Engage with the community and with contributors
 - Write tests when applicable
 - Discuss with other committers whenever you are unsure of something